strombooli/strombooli/README.md

 #### 1. Some Basic Info

-My name is Jason Ying, currently learing in senior high school.
+My name is Jason Ying, currently learning in senior high school.

 - 🔭 I’m currently working on a project that can tell that my schoolmates are my schoolmates.
 - 🌱 I’m currently learning JavaScript/PHP/SQL.